Linear Optics#

 Relative Permittivity#

 The relative permittivity \(\epsilon\) may be cast in terms of the angular frequency and wavenumber of the traveling wave.
-This quantity can further be broken apart into two real quantities representing the index of refraction \(n\) and the gain \(\alpha\):
+This complex number can be further broken apart into two real quantities \(n\) and \(\alpha\), representing the index of refraction and the gain coefficient:

 \[\begin{split}\begin{align} \epsilon &= \mathbb{1} + \chi^{(1)} \\ &= \left(\frac{c}{\omega} k \right)^{2} \\ &= \left(\frac{c}{\omega} \left(\beta + i \frac{\alpha}{2}\right) \right)^{2} \\ &= \left(n + i \frac{c}{\omega} \frac{\alpha}{2} \right)^{2} \end{align}\end{split}\]

-with the wavenumber \(k\) and phase coefficient \(\beta\) defined as:
+The wavenumber \(k\) and phase coefficient \(\beta\) are defined as:

 \[\begin{split}\begin{align} k\ &= \beta + i \frac{\alpha}{2} \\ \beta &= \frac{\omega}{c} n \end{align}\end{split}\]